SpoonLabs/astor/docs/getting-starting.md

 Note that `-location` argument has a absolute path to the project to repair, and -dependency has the absolute path to the libraries or to the folder that contains them.
 However, note that the folders that specify the structure of the project under repair (`-srcjavafolder`, `-srctestfolder`, `-binjavafolder` and `-bintestfolder`) are relative.

+More information about parameters can be found in [this](https://github.com/SpoonLabs/astor/blob/master/docs/arguments.md) document.

 # Notes about running Astor over [Defects4J](https://github.com/rjust/defects4j) bugs.